uvaai/pdp/complexity/dictionaries/10 dictionaries.md

       File "<stdin>", line 1, in <module>
     KeyError: 'mango'

-We can also use the `get()` function instead of the square brackets, and as the second argument tell the dictionary what value we want if the key is not present in the dictionary
+We can also use the `get()` function instead of the square brackets.
+This function will accept two arguments; the first is the key we want to get the value for, and the second is the value we want to get back if the key is not present in the dictionary

     >>> basket.get('mango', 0)
     0
+		>>> basket.get('orange', 0)
+		2
+		>>> basket.get('mango', 'We are all out of mango') We are all out of mango

-So now we know that our fruit basket unfortunately contains zero mangoes, but in many situations this result is much more useful then producing an error.
+So now we know that our fruit basket unfortunately contains zero mangoes.
+In many situations this result is much more useful then producing an error.

 We can also explicitly ask if a key is present in the dictionary using `in`